Joop Wijn: Politics

-The Balkenende II cabinet fell on 30 June 2006 after the Democrats 66 (D66) had lost confidence in the functioning of Minister of Integration and Asylum Affairs Rita Verdonk and continued to serve in a demissionary capacity until the 2006–2007 cabinet formation, when it was replaced by the caretaker Balkenende III cabinet, with Wijn appointed as Minister of Economic Affairs, taking office on 7 July 2006.
+The Balkenende II cabinet fell on 30 June 2006 after the Democrats 66 (D66) had lost confidence in the functioning of Minister of Integration and Asylum Affairs Rita Verdonk and continued to serve in a demissionary capacity until the 2006–2007 cabinet formation, when it was replaced by the Balkenende III cabinet, with Wijn appointed as Minister of Economic Affairs, taking office on 7 July 2006.
 After the 2006 general election, Wijn again returned to the House of Representatives, taking office on 30 November 2006.
 On 6 February 2007, Wijn unexpectedly announced his retirement from national politics and per his own request asked not to be considered for a cabinet post in the new cabinet, the Balkenende III cabinet was replaced by the Balkende IV cabinet on 22 February 2007 and he resigned from the House of Representatives the same day.